maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests.md

 `StringSloppy` This function first converts both inputs to lower case, then removes all white space from the string and finally performs a strict string comparison.

-`Levenshtein` is an answer test based on the Levenshtein distance between two strings.
-See the specific documentation on [Levenshtein distance](Levenshtein_distance.md).
+`Levenshtein` is an answer test based on the Damerau-Levenshtein distance between two strings.
+See the specific documentation on [Damerau-Levenshtein distance](Levenshtein_distance.md).

 ### SRegExp ###